wpgaurav/gt-downloads-manager/readme.txt

 = Is the plugin translatable? =

-Yes, the plugin is fully translatable and uses the 'gtdownloads-manager' text domain.
+Yes, the plugin is fully translatable and uses the 'gt-downloads-manager' text domain.

 == Developer Documentation ==